kod34/SQLjunk/README.md

 # SQLjunk
-A python program that creates and fills a database with dummy data using Faker.
+A simple python program that creates and fills a database with dummy data using Faker.

 # Installation
 pip3 install -r requirements.txt